Long-Term Care Annuity Products

 For example, a $100,000 investment in an LTC annuity would provide $200,000 or $300,000 of long term care benefits.
 This can provide an annuitant with tremendous leverage of their premium dollars.

 Long-term care annuity benefits are a pool of money with a monthly benefit cap.
-So an LTC Annuity with a $300,000 benefit could pay a monthly benefit for three or four years, depending on the monthly benefit selected.
+So an LTC Annuity with a $300,000 benefit could pay a monthly benefit for four to six years, depending on the monthly benefit selected.
 Some products can even pay benefits for an unlimited amount of time.

 Access to benefits are triggered like long-term care insurance (when you have Cognitive Impairment or need help with Two out of the Six Activities of Daily Living).